efchatz/WPAxFuzz/README.md

 ## Fuzz SAE-exchange

 ## Mage802.11 (DoS attack)
 The name of this module derives from the word **ma**na**ge**ment.
-It gathers all the problematic frames that were detected during the management frames fuzzing and transmit them endlessly.
+It gathers all the problematic frames that were detected during the management frames fuzzing and transmit them based on the attack module that the user will pick.
 Note that, this DoS attack can only be deployed for the AP and STA that the fuzzing was held for; you cant define new MAC adresses.

 ### Description
 STEP1: Pick the option 3), namely: